Avaq/jQuery-Postpone/README.markdown

   console.log('And we\'re off!');
 });

-//This will log: "1, 2, 3, 4, 5, And we're off!", with 250 miliseconds in between every logged number.
+//This will log: "1, 2, 3, 4, 5, And we're off!", with 250 milliseconds in between every logged number.
 ```

 ### timeout.reset()